martus13/pricing-service/README.md

 ## Run

-You can run the service in different ways:
+Service can be started in different ways:

 ### Option A — Run with Gradle
 Runs the app directly from the Gradle process: